rhaiscript/book/src/plugins/module.md

 ### Combine into Custom Package

-Finally the plugin module can also be used to develop a [custom package], using `combine_with_exported_module!` which automatically _flattens_ the module namespace so that all functions in sub-modules are promoted to the top level [namespace][function namespace], all sub-modules are eliminated, and all variables are ignored.
+Finally, the plugin module can also be used to develop a [custom package], using `combine_with_exported_module!` which automatically _flattens_ the module namespace so that all functions in sub-modules are promoted to the top level [namespace][function namespace], all sub-modules are eliminated, and all variables are ignored.

 Due to this _flattening_, sub-modules are used conveniently as a _grouping_ mechanism, especially to put _feature gates_ or _compile-time gates_ (i.e. `#[cfg(...)]`) on a large collection of functions without having to duplicate the gates onto individual functions.

 ```rust,no_run
 #[export_module]